St Patrick's GFC, Cullyhanna

 St Patrick's Gaelic Football Club (Naomh Pádraig, Coilleach Eanach) is a Gaelic Athletic Association club in southern County Armagh, Northern Ireland.
 It is part of the Armagh GAA, and is based in the townland and village of Cullyhanna.

 The club plays Gaelic football in the Armagh Senior Championship, and the Senior and Junior All-County Leagues.
 It also fields ladies' Gaelic football and camogie teams.

 History

 Having reached its first Armagh Intermediate Football Championship final in 1971, the club moved for a time into the Senior ranks, reaching the semi-final in 1974.
 In 1979 St Patrick's won the IFC, defeating Mullaghbawn by 0-7 to 0-5.
 The same clubs met again in the 1988 IFC final, St Pat's winning by 2-9 to 1-5.
-Twenty years later St Pat's again won the IFC, defeating Cullaville by 13 points to 5.
+Twenty years later St Pat's again won the IFC, defeating Culloville by 13 points to 5.
 They beat Crossmaglen Rangers on 2 October 2016 to reach the Armagh Senior Championship final for the first time in their history.